Throughout the world, the ACO brand is recognised as a leading supplier in the design, development and manufacture of surface water drainage systems.

 ACO LIPUSMARTGREASE SEPARATION AND LIFTING IN ONE SOLUTION

-The ACO LipuMobil-P grease separator NS 0.8 has a total capacity of 48-litres and is certified to EN1825 for free-standing applications in frost-free areas.
+The ACO LipuMobil-P grease separator NS 0.8 has a total capacity of 48-litres and has been tested to EN 1825-1:2004 for free-standing applications in frost-free areas.
 The separator can be provided with base mounted wheels to enable easy transportation to a designated disposal area and, if required, a removal 10-litre grease separator tank which prevents unpleasant odours escaping when the tank is emptied.

 ACO LipuJet separators are designed for applications where a free-standing grease separator unit is required.
 Available in a wide range of sizes and specifications, LipuJet grease separators are easy to transport and assemble.
 LipuJet products come with integrated sludge traps and are manufactured in either stainless steel or polypropylene to suit different customer requirements.

 The ACO LipuMax range of below ground grease separators are designed to efficiently separate fats, oils and grease from waste water.
 Using advanced design, materials and manufacturing techniques, roto-moulding technology gives the below-ground tanks the structural integrity to withstand the rigours of site handling and installation as well as hydrostatic forces generated by changing ground water levels.